 Overnight TripThis is a self-supported 4 days, 3-night car camping/over-landing trip.
 We will meet in Jordan Valley and caravan to the camp area at Anderson Crossing.
 We will camp at the same location for 3 nights.

 Day Trip- Kepros: April 13, 2019 Ten miles round trip.
 1700 ft elevation gain mostly due to lots of up and downs along a ridgeline with beautiful views of the Trinity Mountains.
 One of Tom Lopez’ four “Grand Slam” hikes. (https://www.idahoaclimbingguide.com/grand-slam-peaks/) Moderate to difficult hike.

 MeetingLadakh (“The Land of High Places”) sits at the crossroads of Tibet, India, and Pakistan.
 It is a place rich in history, culture, and it offers the amateur mountaineer a number of accessible Himalayan peaks.
 Join IMR member Scott Arnold as he shares with you his experience of climbing one of those peaks, Stok Kangri.

-TrainingJoin IMR for an overview of basic glacier and snowfield travel skills on Saturday, 14 April 2018 and run from 9am to noon.
+TrainingJoin IMR for an overview of basic glacier and snowfield travel skills tentatively scheduled for Saturday, 20 April 2019 and run from 8:30am to noon (this date may change depending upon Bogus Basin's closing weekend schedule).
 Participants will have the opportunity to practice ice axe self-arrest, glacier travel on crampons, and rig a Z pulley system for a simulated crevasse rescue.
-This workshop is open to both the novice and to those looking to refresh their glacier travel skills.